hngi/avengers-stage-2-backend/README.md

 ## Not familiar git?
 Do this

-1. Fork the repo by clicking on the **Fork** button at the top right corner
+1. Fork the repo by visiting this [link](https://github.com/Lord-sarcastic/avengers-stage-2-backend/fork) or clicking on the **Fork** button at the top right corner
 1. Go to your Terminal(Linux and Mac users), Git Bash(Windows), Termux(Android) and `cd` to the directory you'd like to work from.
 If you're using Termux, do `termux-setup-storage` and then `cd storage/downloads` and work from there.
 1. Run `git clone git@github.com:Lord-sarcastic/avengers-stage-2-backend.git` to clone the repo on your machine.
 1. Run `cd avengers-stage-2-backend` to enter into the cloned repo.